Ireland travel update | New tours of the UK!

 Attractions Attractions Attractions Attractions

 Visit the striking region of Connemara with its landscapes characterised by rugged mountains, white sand beaches, picturesque lakes and heathlands.
 Stop by Killary harbour, Ireland’s only true fjord with a length of 16km (9.9miles).
-Further along, visit Kylemore Abbey with spectacular Gothic architecture and where you can take a stroll in the Victorian Walled Garden.
+Further along, visit Kylemore Abbey where you can admire spectacular Gothic architecture and take a stroll in the Victorian Walled Garden.

 Stop by the Connemara National Park Visitor Centre to follow scenic walking trails.
 Drive the circular Sky Road near Clifden for broad views of the Atlantic and arrive in Galway, a lively and colourful city.